ricxi/flat-list/README.md

 # flat-list
+*Disclaimer:* This project is still under construction.
 A to-do list application written as a Go microservice.
-I've reading a lot lately about the different ways you can structure a Go application, so I decided to experiment a bit with the classic *flat* structure.
+I've been reading a lot lately about the different ways you can structure a Go application, so I decided to experiment a bit with the *flat* structure.

 ## organization
 ```